 Prime Quadrant is an investment research and consulting firm, which is very different than a brokerage firm.
 Prime Quadrant provides a host of different services for clients, none of which involve the brokerage practice of buying and selling individual stocks and bonds.

-In addition, brokers typically have an incentive to sell specific financial products to clients that pay commissions or trailers.
+Brokers typically have an incentive to sell specific financial products to clients that pay commissions or trailers.
 Since Prime Quadrant receives a flat, pre-determined fee based on time, our only incentive is to put our clients together with investments that have the greatest risk-adjusted returns.

 Lastly, brokers typically do not provide on-demand research when clients want a second opinion on an investment that someone else has shown them.
 This is because brokers are only compensated for assets held in the brokerage account at their specific financial institution, and do not necessarily have expertise across the range of asset classes and investment opportunities.
 Prime Quadrant spends significant time and energy analyzing investments across all asset classes and structures, with the aim of objectively helping investors make better investment decisions.